-In response to the growing pandemic of coronavirus disease 2019 (COVID-19) in the country, the Philippine government, through Proclamation 922, signed by President Rodrigo Duterte on March 8, 2020, placed the entire Philippines under state of public health emergency.
+In response to the growing pandemic of coronavirus disease 2019 (COVID-19) in the country, the Philippine government, through Proclamation 922, signed by President Rodrigo Duterte on March 8, 2020, placed the entire Philippines under a state of a public health emergency.
 The government imposed an enhanced community quarantine (ECQ) in Luzon and other provinces, which was effectively a total lockdown, restricting the movement of the population except for necessity, work, and health circumstances.

 Additional lockdown restrictions mandated the temporary closure of non-essential shops and businesses.
 Worldwide, most governments opted for a nationwide lockdown strategy or community quarantine, closing all non-essential services, including liquor and tobacco shops, and instructing citizens to ‘self-quarantine’ themselves inside their houses.